Walter Giffard: Family

 A picture of Henry III taken from Cassell's History of England published c.
 1902.
 Henry entrusted his son Edward to the care of Walter's parents.

 Giffard was a son of Hugh Giffard of Boyton in Wiltshire, a royal justice, by Sibyl, a daughter and co-heiress of Walter de Cormeilles.
 He was born about 1225, and may have been the oldest son.
 Hugh and Sybil were entrusted with the care of the young Prince Edward in 1239.
 In 1256 Giffard and his mother received the king's licence to live in Boyton Castle.
 Giffard's brother was Bishop Godfrey Giffard, who was Bishop of Worcester and also Lord Chancellor of England; his sister Mabel was the Abbess of Shaftesbury Abbey.
-Walter was also a kinsman of William of Bitton I, who was Walter's predecessor at Bath.
+Walter was also a kinsman of William of Bitton I, who was Walter's Bath & Wells predecessor.
 The family was also related to Walter de Gray, who was Archbishop of York from 1215 to 1255.